Playgol: learning programs through play

 \paragraph{Playing} Several studies have shown that children learn successfully when they have the opportunity to choose what they want to do.
 Schulz et al. \cite{schulz2007preschool} found that children were able to use self-generated evidence to learn about a causal systems.
 Sim and Xu \cite{sim2017learning} found that three-year-olds were capable of forming higher-order generalisations about a causal system after a short play period.
 Sim et al. \cite{DBLP:conf/cogsci/SimMX17} showed that children perform significantly better when learning complex clausal rules through free play or by first engaging in free play and then observing, as opposed to solely through observation.
 As far as we are aware, there is no research studying whether playing can improve machine learning performance, especially in program induction.

 \paragraph{Meta-interpretive learning} Our idea of learning programs through play is sufficiently general to work with any form of program induction, such as inducing functional programs.
-However, to clearly explain our theoretical and empirical results, we formalise the problem in an ILP setting \cite{luc:book} using meta-interpretive learning (MIL) \cite{mugg:metagold,crop:metafunc}.
+However, to clearly explain our theoretical and empirical results, we formalise the problem in an ILP setting using MIL.
 We use MIL for two key reasons.
-First, MIL supports learning explicitly recursive programs, which is important in the string transformation experiments.
-Second, MIL uses automatic predicate invention\footnote{Automatic predicate invention contrasts to \emph{prescriptive} predicate invention where the schema of new predicates (i.e.\ the arity, and argument types) must be specified by a user} to decompose problems into smaller problems which can then be reused \cite{crop:metafunc}.
+First, MIL supports learning recursive programs, which is important in the string transformation experiments.
+Second, MIL uses predicate invention to decompose problems into smaller problems which can then be reused \cite{crop:metafunc}.